ric03/keycloak-push-mfa-extension/README.md

 - **Limited data exposure:** Confirm tokens carry only the pseudonymous user id and challenge id, preventing the push channel from learning the user’s identity or whether a login succeeded.
 - **Short-lived state:** Challenge lifetime equals every token’s `exp`, so an attacker has at most ~2 minutes to replay data even if transport is intercepted.
 - **Key continuity:** The stored `cnf.jwk` couples future approvals to the same hardware-backed key, giving Keycloak a stable signal that a response truly came from the enrolled device.
+- **Hardware-bound authentication:** Every REST call is authenticated with a JWT signed by that device’s private key, which is far more secure than distributing an easily reverse-engineered client secret inside the mobile app.
+Stealing the client binary is no longer enough; the attacker must compromise the device’s key material as well.

 ### Obligations for the mobile application